 Study designs from Pam Pierce and issues of Milieu to train your eye for simplicity and pleasing juxtaposition.

-Whether you add flowers, branches, or nothing at all to a white pot like this (below), its pleasing silhouette is bound to charm you this spring.
+Whether you add fresh or paper flowers, branches, or nothing at all to a white pot like this (below), its pleasing silhouette is bound to charm you this summer.

 Make a Humble Bird House

-I commissioned my husband to make this humble bird house, inspired by a dear friend’s recent passing.
-She was a lover of nature, and when we were together just before Christmas, the tumor in her brain had taken most of her vision and hearing, yet she remained mobile and energetic as she fed chubby squirrels on the deck.
-The beauty of this woman, stripped of her senses, hair, and time will remain with me always.
+I commissioned my husband to make this humble bird house, inspired by a dear friend’s passing.
+She was a nature lover, and when last we were together, the tumor in her brain had stolen most of her vision and hearing.
+Yet she remained mobile and energetic as she fed birds and chubby squirrels gathered on the temple of her wood deck.
+The beauty of my longtime friend, stripped of her senses, hair, and time will remain with me always (and I don’t mean, bless her heart, what a pitiful sight, I mean pure Beauty with a capital infinitely lovely B).

-It wasn’t just the birds and squirrels fed by my friend that day.
+It wasn’t just the birds and squirrels fed that day.
 What a blessing to pray, reminisce, laugh, and hold hands.

-We planned our next ‘party’ (there would be foot massages and wearing of a spectacular new wig made from a daughter’s tresses), but she flew home before we could gather again.
+We planned our next ‘party’ (there would be foot massages and wearing of a spectacular new wig made from a daughter’s tresses), but my pal flew home before we could gather again.

 I don’t know what you and yours will face in the coming months and years, but since we just don’t know, may I be bold?